RESTROOM UPDATE 

 - Pools restrooms will open and close with the Pools operating schedule.

-- Twin Brooks and New Unity will be open daily during the season from 9AM to dusk daily.
+- Twin Brooks, New Unity, and Indian Ledge Playground will be open daily during the season from 9AM to dusk daily.

 - Kaechele is only used for scheduled events.

 I am confident that the inconvenience will are experiencing will yield a tremendous improvement overall.

 Thank you and your patience with this process is greatly appreciated.